-The findings of experiment 1 suggest that it is possible to unconsciously extinct a fearfully conditioned stimulus with CFS.
-Experiment 2 examined extinction with VM, to determine if the techniques differ in efficacy of inducing unconscious extinction.
+The findings of experiment 1 suggest that it is possible to unconsciously extinct a fearful conditioned stimulus with CFS.
+Experiment 2 examined extinction with VM to determine if the techniques differ in their efficacy in inducing unconscious extinction.
 Indeed, there is some indirect evidence suggesting differential processes in CFS and VM.
-For example, several studies employing VM demonstrated that awareness is not necessary for the processing of facial expressions (Whalen et al., 1998, 2004, Murphy & Zajonc, 1993).
-However, studies using CFS indicated difficulty to processes facial expressions unconsciously (Amihai, 2010; Moradi, 2005, Shin et al., 2009).
+For example, several studies employing VM demonstrated that awareness is not necessary for the processing of facial expressions (Whalen et. al., 1998, 2004; Murphy & Zajonc, 1993).
+However, studies using CFS have indicated that participants experience difficulty processing facial expressions unconsciously (Amihai, 2010; Moradi, 2005; Shin et. al., 2009).

-In the current experiment, subjects first underwent fear acquisition in which a neutral stimulus – an image of a man or a woman – was associated with an electrical shock.
+In the current experiment, participants first underwent a fear acquisition phase in which a neutral stimulus – an image of a man or a woman – was presented with an accompanying electrical shock.
 In the second phase, they were presented with the same stimulus again, but this time the stimulus was presented without the electrical shock.
-Finally, all participants underwent a testing phase to assess the effects of conscious and unconscious extinction relative to the control group receiving no extinction.
+Finally, all participants underwent a testing phase to assess the effects of conscious and unconscious extinction relative to the control group, who received no extinction process.

 Method

-Methods were be identical to those depicted in experiment 1, except for the following differences:
+The methods of experiment 2 were identical to those described in experiment 1, with the exception of the following:

-Subjects
+Participants

-GPower software version 3.0.5 (Faul et al. 2007) was used to determine the needed sample size using an effect size (ES) estimate of 0.25 based on the results of the first experiment.
-For an ES of 0.25, α = 0.05, power (1–β) = 0.95, three groups, and three repetitions, a minimum of 60 subjects is needed in the current study.
-We decided to recruit 72 Subjects.
+GPower software version 3.0.5 (Faul et al. 2007) was used to determine the required sample size to obtain an effect size (ES) estimate of 0.25, which was chosen based on the results of the first experiment.
+The projected sample size needed for an ES of 0.25 with an alpha of 0.05, power (1–β) of 0.95, three groups, and three repetitions was 60.
+As such, we decided to recruit 72 participants for the current study.

 Stimuli and Procedure

-Subjects were randomly assigned to one of three extinction groups: (1) the “unaware group”, a subliminal stimulus (face of a man or a woman as detailed in experiment 1) was presented by VM., (2) the “aware group”, a face of a man or a woman was presented for a 4 second duration, and (3) the control group, a scrambled face stimuli was presented by using VM, so this group did not undergo extinction.
+Participants were randomly assigned to one of three extinction groups: (1) “Unaware Group” -- a subliminal stimulus (face of a man or a woman, as detailed in experiment 1) was presented by VM, (2) “Aware Group”-- a face of a man or a woman was presented for a duration of four seconds, and (3) “Control Group” -- a scrambled face stimuli was presented by VM.
+The control group did not undergo extinction.

 The masking stimulus was

-The extinction phase included 24 trials: 12 trials with CS+ stimulus and 12 trials with CS- stimulus.
-All stimuli of the man/woman pictures from the acquisition phase were masked by scrambled face stimuli.
-The duration of the presentation was 33 milliseconds for the target stimulus and additional 6 seconds for the masked stimuli.
+The extinction phase included 24 trials: 12 trials with a CS+ and 12 trials with a CS-.
+All of the man/woman pictures used in the acquisition phase were masked by using scrambled face stimuli.
+The target stimulus was presented for 33 milliseconds and the masked stimuli were presented for an additional 6 seconds.
 The stimuli were presented in a counterbalanced order.

-As in Experiment 1, after the presentation of each target–mask pair, participants had to indicate “man” or “woman” via a button press.
-They then had to rate the confidence in their response on a scale of 1 to 4 (1= I did not see anything, to 4 = I a saw the picture clearly).
+As in experiment 1, after the presentation of each target–mask pair, participants indicated whether they saw a man or woman by pressing a button.
+Then, participants rated their confidence in their response on a scale of 1 to 4 (1= “I did not see anything” to 4 = “I saw the picture clearly”).

-In the unaware group and the control group where VM was used, subjects were asked two questions at the end of each trial.
-These questions were used as an objective and subjective measures in order to assure the level of the subjects’ awareness.
-The objective question was: Was the picture presented a man’s or a woman’s?
-The subjective question was: How well did you see saw the picture?
-(1 = I did not see anything to 4 = I a saw the picture clearly).
+Participants in the unaware group and the control group, in which VM was used, were asked two questions at the end of each trial.
+These questions were used as objective and subjective measures in order to confirm the level of the participants’ awareness.
+The objective question was: Was the picture presented of a man or a woman?
+The subjective question was: How well did you see the picture?
+(1 = “I did not see anything” to 4 = “I saw the picture clearly”).

 RESULTS

-Out of the 83 participants, 11 participants had to be excluded: 3 participants
+Out of the 83 participants, 11 participants were excluded.
+Three participants